m-stefanski/my-dear-diary/NAS_data_migration.md

 https://community.wd.com/t/horrible-rsync-performance-on-wd-cloud-vs-my-book-live/90736/46

-Unfortunately there is no way to mount smb or nfs share on MyCloud, but fortunately `rsync` can be run as daemon.
+Unfortunately there is no way to mount smb or nfs share on MyCloud...

-# Solution - using rsync on both sides
+# Solution

+To share the workload between source and target, we will be using rsync protocol  with `rsync` running as a daemon on source.

-Some configuration is needed first, though:
+Some configuration is needed, though:

 ## On source: